ddasilva64/ETLPPT23001esp/projects/docs/ux_data_model.md

 ## Data model in BSC

+### Exciting Progress in Our Project: Integration and Optimization

+**_Notice:_** We are delighted to share the latest developments in our project.
+We have achieved significant advancements that bring us closer to our goals.
+Here are the highlights:

-**_Notice!_**: We are delighted to announce significant advancements in our project.
-The dimensions have been successfully reduced to their minimum expression, and we have seamlessly integrated the **_PROWPI001_** indicators.
-Our approach has been strictly focused on achieving the desired indicators.
+- The dimensions of our project have been successfully reduced to their minimum expression, optimizing efficiency and effectiveness.
+- We are thrilled to announce the seamless integration of the **_PROWPI001_** indicators into our project framework.
+- Our approach has been unwaveringly focused on attaining the desired indicators and delivering exceptional outcomes.

 <p><br></p>